Minard Castle

 Siskin - Resident breeding species.
 Sometimes large flocks (50+) in winter.

-Common Crossbill - Occasional visitor.
+Common Crossbill - Irregular visitor.
 May sometimes breed.

 Bullfinch - Resident in small numbers.
 At least one or two pairs breed.